Display a file uploader widget.

 label_visibility ("visible", "hidden", or "collapsed")

 The visibility of the label.
 If "hidden", the label doesn't show but there is still empty space for it above the widget (equivalent to label="").
 If "collapsed", both the label and the space are removed.
 Default is "visible".
-This argument can only be supplied by keyword.

 (None or UploadedFile or list of UploadedFile)